 5. What does "sustained discussion" mean?
-Would a film screening followed by a lengthy discussion constitute a sustained discussion program?
+Would one film screening followed by a lengthy discussion constitute a sustained discussion program?

 Dialogues on the Experience of War discussion programs are meant to be educational experiences and must allow for deep engagement with the sources and full and interactive dialogue that involves each member of the group.
-The discussion programs must convene the participants for multiple sessions or enough time to build trust and intellectual community among the group members.
+The discussion programs must convene the participants for recurring sessions or for multiple days or weeks to build trust and intellectual community among the group members.